seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/Libero_Projects/README.md

 # (**Enter board name here**) Mi-V Sample FPGA Designs
 This folder contains Tcl scripts that build Libero SoC **(vUpdate version number)** design projects for the (**Enter board name here**).
 These scripts are executed in Libero SoC to generate the sample designs.
+All cores boot from memory at 0x8000_0000.

 ###### (Board-Name)-MiV_RV32IMA_BaseDesign